 Fire making, foraging for edible & medicinal plants, and campfire cooking

 Tracking, nature knowledge & ecology

-Group games, Storytelling & Song, and Chill Out Time
+Group games, Exploring, Story, Song & Chill Out Time

 The model we use has been developed using our learning and experience with ‘the art of mentoring’.
 A number of groups using this model exist around the country thanks to ‘Cultivating Curiosity’ in Sussex who supported us to set up our Nature Mentoring programme in 2017.